Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Discussion

 We note that stellar oblateness (also known as J2) can induce nodes precession of an ultra short planet.
 It was suggested that this precession may even result in inducing small mutual inclination between multi-planet systems \citep[$\lsim 40^\circ$~e.g.,][]{Becker+20,Li+20,Schultz+21}.
 As highlighted in \citet{wei+21}, stability analysis can be done for wide variety of short-range forces.
 Thus, it is straightforward to estimate the induced precession due to the stellar rotation.
 We find that for a Sun-like star system, assuming a Sun-like rotation rate ($\sim 25$~d period), the oblateness-induced precession timescale is much longer over most part of the parameter space (e.g., in Figures \ref{fig:paulplot} and \ref{fig:maxallowedsemi}).
 However, we note that G-type stars probably slow their spin during their evolution due to magnetic braking \citep[e.g.,][]{Dobbs+04}.
 Thus, it may be that the oblateness-induced precession was more significant compared to GR precession, for young, fast spinning, stars.

 Finally, we highlight the relevance of GR precession by considering the system, Kepler-56 \citep{huber+13}, and starting with two-planet systems, we systematically add planets (see Figure \ref{fig:panelplots} while comparing to evolution with and without GR.
 We first (second panel) add Kepler-56d, although for a proof-of-concept we adopt a higher eccentricity for it, $0.8$.
 The system indeed is stable to even such high eccentric companion \citep[e.g.,][]{Denham+19}.
 We then add a smaller planet inward to Kepler-56b\footnote{Note that such a planet will not survive Kepler-56 radial expansion as it continues to evolve \citep{Li+14Kepler}, but it may result in some ejections from the star \citep[e.g.,][]{Stephan+20}. }, and show two examples.
-One of which GR precession suppress eccentricity excitations, due to a resonant location, and another one, off-resonance.
-As shown in the Figure, a combination of the Laplace-Lagrange and GR precessions stabilize an extreme Kepler-56 like system.
-In particular, an even more eccentric outer companion than the one observed can still keep the system stable \citep[consistent with][]{Denham+19}.
+One of which GR precession suppress eccentricity excitations, due to a resonant location, and another one, off-resonance. {As shown in Figure \ref{fig:panelplots}, a combination of the Laplace-Lagrange and GR precessions stabilize an extreme Kepler-56 like system.} In particular, an even more eccentric outer companion than the one observed can still keep the system stable \citep[consistent with][]{Denham+19}.
 Moreover, the system can hide a hypothetical small companion, inward to Kepler 56b, and remain stable.

-The aforementioned examples highlight the application of our analytical stability criteria in constraining the possible configurations of hidden planets.
-In particular, it seems that GR precession, induced by the star, can increase the stabilization of a multi-planet system against far away companion.
-Further, we showed that GR precession could also stabilize an ultra-short period hidden planet, even in the presence of resonances induced by a multi-planet system.
+The aforementioned examples highlight the application of our analytical stability criteria in constraining the possible configurations of hidden planets. {In particular, GR precession induced by the star can increase the stabilization of a multi-planet system against perturbation from a far away companion.} Further, we showed that GR precession could also stabilize an ultra-short period hidden planet, even in the presence of resonances induced by a multi-planet system.